Marinship: Shipbuilding

-The end of the war
+After World War II

 After the end of World War II the shipyards were decommissioned almost as rapidly as they had been built, taking with them almost all of the jobs that so many had moved to the Bay Area to take during the war.
 This especially impacted the African-American Community.
 Marinship closed in May 1946.
 As the War came to an end, black employment also decreased.
 In July 1945, 20,000 African-American Marinship workers were employed.
 By September 1945, that number was reduced to 12,000 and by Marinship’s closing, there were almost none.
 Due to unemployment, racial animosity, redlining, and covenants on title, many African Americans were barred from housing in adjacent white communities and settled in Marin City.
 With Blacks and other people of color being effectively barred from Sausalito, the Marinship area subsequently became home to an enlarged beatnik Sausalito houseboat community.

+In June 1985, Sausalito Measure B, the “Fair Traffic Initiative” or “Ordinance 1022” restricted density in Marinship and prohibited changes that could result in “increased commercial usage or density.”